viezel/napp.alloy.adapter.restsql/README.md

 	}

+### returnErrorResponse

+Set this proerty to true if you want the error response object from the remote server.
+Default behaviour is not to return this, but return the data stored locally.

+	config: {
+		...
+		"returnErrorResponse" : true
+	}

 ### Extended SQL interface

 You can perform a local query, and use a bunch of SQL commands without having to write the actual query.
 The query is also support btw.